clastix/kamaji/docs/content/guides/kamaji-gitops-flux.md

 tenant1-cert-manager-cainjector   1/1     1            1           4m3s
 tenant1-cert-manager-webhook      1/1     1            1           4m3s
 ```

-## Conclusion

-This way tenant resources can be ensured from a single pane of glass, from the *admin cluster*.

 No matter what the tenant users will do on the *tenant cluster*, the Flux reconciliation controllers wirunning in the *admin cluster* will ensure the desired state declared by the reconciliation resources applied existing in the *admin cluster*, will be reconciled in the *tenant cluster*.